 Despite challenging circumstances arising from COVID-19 including a rapid loss of demand early in the year and restrictions on the delivery of our capital expenditure programme, ESB delivered a resilient set of financial results.
-Maintaining financial we can to keep people safe.
-As well as ensuring strength is key to delivering our strategic objectives.
+Maintaining financial strength is key to delivering our strategic objectives.
 In 2020, we delivered EBITDA of €1,358 million and operating profit of €616 million (both before exceptional items).